Six things you need to know about fertility

 3. Regular periods generally = regular ovulation – If you’re having regular periods inside the 27-32 day average cycle, you can assume you’re ovulating regularly.
 Irregular cycles usually indicates irregular ovulation.
 If your cycle lasts 28 days, its likely you will ovulate on day 14.

 4. Men need to mind their fertility too – Having fathered a baby in the past does not guarantee virility in the future.
 The only way to confirm sperm are still healthy is to have a test.
-Steer clear of soy and cut back on alcohol.
+Eat plenty of fruit and vegetables, reduce alcohol and fats in your diet.

 5. A blood test can estimate your eggs.
 An anti-mullerian hormone (AMH) test can predict your ovarian reserve or number of eggs you might produce through an ovarian stimulation cycle during IVF or Egg Freezing.
 It doesn’t predict the outcome of pregnancy.
 You should consider pregnancy when you are socially, physically, emotionally and financially ready to do so.
 Don’t rely on the AMH test to delay pregnancy.
 Ultimately a woman’s age is the best predictor for pregnancy and the younger you try the great the success.